-Match your card box to your favorite reading #Decor#card boxes#dinosaurs#steal-this-idea March 15 | Catherine Clark bijouxandbits Photo by Kelly Maughan "A Lovely Love Story" by Edward Monkton is one of our reader favorites for sweet and light-hearted readings.
+Match your card box to your favorite reading #Decor#card boxes#dinosaurs#steal-this-idea March 15 2013 | Catherine Clark bijouxandbits Photo by Kelly Maughan "A Lovely Love Story" by Edward Monkton is one of our reader favorites for sweet and light-hearted readings.
 It's definitely on its way to becoming a classic.
 But the theme is also totally appropriate for card NOMing boxes!
 And you know we love a card box that can EAT.
 Rachel and Travis crafted this ultra rad dino inspired by the same book, which was one of their readings.
 Plus, he's actually reading the book!
 D'aww.
 Check out more from their wedding here.
 BONUS DINOSAUR CARD BOX!
 Photo by Michael Broyes Jo and Eric's wedding was decidedly more Jurassic Park than lovely dinos, so their card receptacle was much more hardcore.
 This guy's more likely to chew your hand off than read you a story.
 But he's equally excellent.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Wedding sandals for beach weddings, backyard weddings, and crazed patio dancing NEXT The Wardrobe Shop has the vintage-styled dress of your Downton Abbey dreams Show/Hide comments [ 2 ] Aw, the 'Lovely Love Story' one is so cute!
 Reply Hehe, this is cute x Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.